ethanwhite/swc-bootcamp-material/Lectures/shell.md

 often use this for quick sanity checks on much more complicated Python code, But the real power of the piping in my every day life is piping my tools and other scientists tools together.
-This makes it easy to use tools written in languages you're not familiar with and to combine tools from different languages.
+This makes it easy to use tools written in languages you're not familiar with and to combine tools from different languages in a single analysis.

-So, let's say we want to count the total number of individuals of each species that were seen in Green Canyon in 2013.
+So, let's say we want to determine the average discharge rate of each station on the Little Bear River in 2013.
 We might be able solve this problem ourselves, but our lab mate has already written some code that does this.
 Instead of rewriting the code ourselves we can simply add it to a pipeline.

 *The code is available on the etherpad*